pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 .. code-block:: python

-   flops = 2 * N**3
+   torch.cuda.synchronize()
+   start = time.perf_counter()
+   torch.matmul(A, B)
+   torch.cuda.synchronize()
+   end = time.perf_counter()
+   run_time = end - start
-   tflops = (flops / run_time) / 1e12
+   tflops = (2 * N**3 / run_time) / 1e12

-We calculate the number of floating-point operations as 2N³, where N is the matrix dimension.
-This accounts for N³ multiplications and N³ additions.
-We then convert this to TFLOPS (Tera FLOPS) by dividing by the runtime and 10¹².
+To accurately measure `run_time`, we use `torch.cuda.synchronize()` to ensure that the matrix multiplication is fully completed on the GPU before and after calling `torch.matmul`.
+This prevents asynchronous execution from affecting the timing.
+We use `time.perf_counter()` from the Python standard library for high-resolution timing, but it must be combined with GPU synchronization to reflect only the time spent on the actual computation, not the queuing of operations.

 Benchmark Strategy
 ^^^^^^^^^^^^^^^^^^